ArBa-dev-J/Pet-Appointment-App-/README.md

 # Pet Clinic fullstack app
-Was created using react.js and express.js and postgresSql
+Was created using react.js, express.js and postgresSql